-Named to honor the late IDSA Past President Walter E. Stamm, MD, FIDSA, this award recognizes individuals who have served as exemplary mentors.
+Named to honor the late Walter E. Stamm, MD, a past president of IDSA, this award recognizes individuals who have served as exemplary mentors.
 It is presented to an IDSA member or fellow who has been exceptional in guiding the professional growth of infectious diseases professionals.